keithbuhler/keithbuhler.github.io/fun.md

 * [Paypal](https://www.paypal.me/keithbuhler): Through the magic of the internet, you can send me money(!)
 * [Philosophy Major](/philosophy-major): What a philosophy degree can do for you
 * [Proffessional Philosophy](/phd-how-to): How to get a PhD (and why)
-* [Philosophy is Science](http://www.philosophyisscience): some provocative thoughts on with argumentative fallacies, silly videos, and philosophy talks
+* [Philosophy is Science](http://www.philosophyisscience): Some provocative thoughts on with argumentative fallacies, silly videos, and philosophy talks
 * Social Media: [Facebook](http://www.facebook.com/kedbuhler/) and [Twitter](https://twitter.com/Keith_Buhler)
 * [Writings](/writings): Fiction, screenplays, verse, and satire.